secretstartups/handbook/support/workflows/customer_emergencies_workflows.html.md

 - You (likely) won't have much forewarning about the subject of the call
 - The desired end state is a functioning system

 Try to find a colleague to join the call with you.
-A second person on the call can take notes, search for solutions, and raise additional help in Slack.
+A second person on the call can take notes, search for solutions, raise additional help in Slack, and take on the role of co-host in the event of system or network-related issues.
 They can also discuss and confirm ideas with you in Slack.

 During the call, try to establish a rapport with the customer; empathize with their situation, and set a collaborative tone.